xortuna/staticsitegenerator/README.md

 # Static Site Generator in C# #

-Dirt simple static site generator

-Used to generate the https://pisteapp.com website
+After being frustrated by the complexity and 'time to site' of the most popular templating engines, I found they are not really good fit for any web developers who can already code the page theme in HTML and just want to wrap content in a repeatable way.

+Its designed to be dirt simple to use and satisfy the most basic requirements: Page header, nav bar, content and finally page footer.
+An example of a web page using this is the https://pisteapp.com website.

 ## Features

 * HTML Templating
 * Markdown content
 * Asset copying
 * Easy to use Functions and macros to automate templated elements
 * Context aware variable system
 * Automatic image resolution selection/webp fallback

 ## Command Line

+Run Static web generator inside any working directory you want to generate your website in.
 ```
 cd mysite
 StaticSiteGenerator.exe -w -x "https://mysite.com"